libp2p/interface-connection/README.md

 - `JavaScript` - `conn.multiplexer`

-This property contains the reference for the `multiplexer` being used in the connection.
-Before the connection being upgraded, this is `undefined`.
+This property contains a reference to the `multiplexer` being used in the connection.
+It is `undefined` until the connection has been upgraded.

 ### Encryption

 - `JavaScript` - `conn.encryption`

 This property contains the encryption method being used in the connection.
-Before the connection being upgraded, this is `undefined`.
+It is `undefined` until the connection has been upgraded.

 ### Tags

 - `JavaScript` - `conn.tags`

 This property contains an array of tags associated with the connection.
-New tags can be pushed to this array during the connection life.
+New tags can be pushed to this array during the connection's lifetime.

 ## Stream